DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-short.md

 We already treated the detail level in the section about formatting, and the detail level for individual messages can be specified with the `detailsFor` function of class MetaTrace.
 The implementation is optional, and if not implemented the detail level defaults to `DNormal` for all messages.

-If a value for the detail level is specified in the configuration, it is usd instead of the detail level specified here!
+If a value for the detail level is specified in the configuration, it is used instead of the detail level specified here!

 ### Documentation